powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 The default values are `0.5` and `1.5` and they must be greater or equal to `0`.

 **reactiveRangeCheckMode**
-OpenLoadFlow discards voltage control for generators with a too small reactive power range, because in practice a too small reactive power ranger means limited to zero voltage control capability.
+Open Load Flow discards voltage control for generators with a too small reactive power range, because in practice a too small reactive power ranger means limited to zero voltage control capability.

 For a given active power output, the reactive power range is defined as $MaxQ - MinQ$ (always a positive value).